msblendorio/VoiceMap/README.md

-# audio-transcription-diarization
+# 🎙️ VoiceMap

+**Intelligent audio transcription with speaker diarization and AI-powered summarization**

-Python pipeline for audio transcription with speaker diarization and summarization in Italian.
-Uses Whisper for transcription and pyannote.audio for speaker recognition.
+🎯 **VoiceMap** transforms any audio file into structured transcripts with speaker identification and automatic summaries.
+Built with OpenAI Whisper and pyannote.audio for professional-grade results.

+### ✨ Features

+- 🎙️ **High-quality transcription** using OpenAI Whisper
+- 👥 **Speaker diarization** to identify who speaks when
+- 📝 **AI-powered summarization** in multiple languages
+- 🌍 **Multi-language support** (Italian, English, Spanish, French, German, and more)
+- ⚡ **Fast processing** with GPU support (CUDA)

 ## 📋 Requirements